Plumsail/documents-docs/source/flow/how-tos/documents/add-an-image-watermark-to-a-PDF-document.rst

-How to add an image watermark to a PDF document using Microsoft Flow, Azure Logic Apps or PowerApps
+How to add an image watermark to a PDF document using Power Automate (Microsoft Flow), Azure Logic Apps or PowerApps
 ===================================================================================================

 If you find yourself in a need to protect your PDF documents, you may decide to add a watermark to them.
 It can help you to identify the document owner, to maintain some level of traceability, to classify documents, and to assure confidentiality of the information both inside and outside the organization.

-We hope this **first article** from our "How to use Watermarks" series will let you get started with watermarking PDFs using `Plumsail Documents <https://plumsail.com/documents/>`_ in Microsoft Flow.
+We hope this **first article** from our "How to use Watermarks" series will let you get started with watermarking PDFs using `Plumsail Documents <https://plumsail.com/documents/>`_ in Power Automate (Microsoft Flow).

   **Here is the list of all the articles in the series:**